Do I have Parkinson’s disease?

-It is very important to get evaluated by a specialist neurologist to be certain of the diagnosis of Parkinson’s disease.
-I do provide a simple tool for testing yourself for symptoms of Parkinson’s disease which can be accessed by clicking here.
+It is essential to get evaluated by a specialist neurologist to be sure of the diagnosis of Parkinson’s disease.
+I do provide a simple tool for testing yourself for symptoms of Parkinson’s disease, which can be accessed from the main page.
 However, this is mostly a memory aid and should not be used for clinical purposes.

-All clinical diagnoses and treatment should be done only under the direct advise of a certified doctor.
+All clinical diagnoses and treatment should be done only under the direct advice of a certified doctor.

 What causes Parkinson’s disease?